Hong Kong Stadium: Rugby

 On 1 June 2013, the British and Irish Lions and Barbarian F.C. played a rugby union match at the Hong Kong Stadium.

 Hong Kong International Cricket Sixes

 The ground has hosted matches of the Hong Kong International Cricket Sixes since 1996 to 1997.

 2009 East Asian Games

 The stadium was used as the final venue for both the Rugby 7s and Football tournaments of the 2009 East Asian Games.
 Hong Kong's rugby 7s team and football team both made the final against Japan.
 The rugby 7s team finished second to Japan.
-While the football team defeated them in front of over 31,000 spectators, including Donald Tsang, winning the Hong Kong football team's first ever international title.
+While the football team defeated them in front of over 31,000 spectators, including Donald Tsang, winning the Hong Kong football team's first ever international medal.

 2013 muddy turf fiasco

 In 2013, during the Barclays Asia Trophy, Sunderland manager Paolo Di Canio described the pitch as "a killer", while Manchester City centre-back Matija Nastasić is injured on the mudheap pitch, although Nastasić's injury was caused by a kick to the ankle according to City manager Manuel Pellegrini, who refused to blame the muddy pitch.
 Tottenham Hotspur manager André Villas-Boas was also critical of the pitch after Jan Vertonghen, a first-choice Spurs defender, incurred an ankle injury playing on the surface.
 "If I can be sincere, I would prefer not to play, but this is the reality that we have to face," said the Portuguese on the eve of his side's friendly against South China AA.
 Manchester United then cancelled their public training session at the stadium on Sunday amid concerns over the playing surface, did not want to further damage the playing surface or risk any injuries to their players, ahead of their exhibition match with Kitchee SC on 29 July.

 On 30 July, the director of leisure and cultural services, Betty Fung Ching Suk-yee said returfing the much-criticised Hong Kong Stadium pitch is being considered, after football fans worldwide slammed the sodden, muddy surface during Barclays Asia Trophy matches on 24 and 27 July.
 South China FC chairman Steven Lo said in an official blog that recent matches have exposed a serious management problem.
 Chief Executive Leung Chun-ying said he has asked the Home Affairs Bureau and the Leisure and Cultural Services Department for short, medium and long-term remedies.

 In 2015, with support from the Jockey Club, the pitch was completely returfed.
 The existing turf and soil was removed, the irrigation and drainage systems replaced, and new turf laid.